Precious-Metals-Manager/precious-metals-manager-landing-page/_posts/2024-05-25-exploring-the-gold-silver-ratio-a-practical-allocation-strategy.md

 ### Tools and Resources for Analyzing the Gold-Silver Ratio

 The **Precious Metals Manager app** 📱 offers a **Gold to Silver Ratio tool** 🛠️ to track the historical and current gold-silver ratio.
-This tool can be used to indentify patterns and potential trading opportunities.
+This tool can be used to identify patterns and potential trading opportunities.

 <img class="img-fluid image-container" src="https://lh3.googleusercontent.com/pw/AP1GczMBdWyCDtytZx6MDH8CQpAa3iAyDPaDzycQGtZN4nK_4dyd3WEzMOK3Jrlx5Cpbu3K9YlGZHp3BBDpVX9coaOyG4NRgwOP_k5RvaEws0xXDd6RO440iUnNLidpc-NKNxZXOByFq8VzlKJDGMeCCnVg_=w1920-h1080-s-no?authuser=1" alt="Gold to Silver Ratio" />